-Cash and cash equivalents and accounts receivables consists of financial instruments that potentially subject the Company to concentration of credit risk to the extent of the amount recorded on the balance sheet.
-The Company's cash and cash equivalents are invested with two of Australia's four largest banks.
-The Company is exposed to credit risk in the event of default by the banks holding the cash or cash equivalents to the extent of the amount recorded on the balance sheets.
+Cash and cash equivalents and accounts receivable consists of financial instruments that potentially subject the Company to concentration of credit risk to the extent of the amount recorded on the consolidated balance sheets.
+The Company's cash and cash equivalents are invested with one of Australia's largest banks.
+The Company is exposed to credit risk in the event of default by the banks holding the cash or cash equivalents to the extent of the amount recorded on the consolidated balance sheets.
 The Company has not experienced any losses on its deposits of cash and cash equivalents.
 The Company has not identified any collectability issues with respect to receivables.

-Notes to Consolidated Financial Statements (for the years ended December 31, 2009, 2010 and 2011)
+Notes to Consolidated Financial Statements (for the years ended December 31, 2010, 2011 and 2012)